SPINAL ARACHNOIDITIS & SSD BENEFITS

 Therefore, SSD benefits are not welfare.
 When you work and pay taxes, the SSA puts aside benefits for you.
 They do this in case you experience a physical or mental condition that prevents you from working.

 Your benefits are tied to the day you apply.
-SSD benefits have a six month waiting period before benefits begin to pay.
+SSDI benefits have a six month waiting period before benefits begin to pay.
 The six month waiting period applies to everyone.
 And, it doesn’t start until you file your SSD application.
 SSI benefits, on the other hand, don’t begin until the date of your application.

 Past due SSD benefits can pay out one year prior to the date of application.
 You can receive past due benefits, as long as you were not working due to your medical condition.
 However, if you file for SSI benefits, then SSI benefits begin on the day you apply.
 This is true even if your severe medical condition began prior to that date.
 Therefore, every day you wait to apply is a day you are losing SSDI and SSI benefits.

 We know you need benefits to replace your income.
-Over the past 30 years, we have won over 20,000 SSD and SSI cases.
+Over the past 30 years, we have won over 20,000 SSDI and SSI cases.
 We want to win your case too.
 Contact us today for your free review of your case.
 Let us help you win SSDI and SSI benefits for spinal arachnoiditis.